ORESoftware/npm-link-up/README.md

 Create a file called ```npm-link-up.json``` in the root of your project (we will call it "project X").
-The reason you are using this CLI tool, of course, is because there are other local projects that are dependencies of project X.
+The reason you are using this CLI tool, of course, is because there are other local projects that are dependencies of project X. Your other local projects may have their own `npm-link-up.json` files, which in turn, declare their own dependencies.
+That is expected of course, and this tool is designed to link up all dependencies for every project in the hierarchy.

 The following is a simple npm-link-up.json file: